-Another entrance/exit point exists off Wellard Street (further east) and provides access to the Serpentine Tractor Museum.
-This entrance/exit point features a small sign which promotes access to the Serpentine Tractor Museum.
+Another entrance/exit point exists off Wellard Street (further east) and provides access to Hugh Manning Tractor Museum.
+This entrance/exit point features a small sign which promotes access to the Tractor Museum.
 This sign could also be improved to aid in wayfinding and to provide an entrance statement.
 This entrance/exit driveway leads to an informal carparking area.